 A victimless crime is an illegal act that is a consensual crime and lacks a complaining participant, including such activities as drug use, gambling and prostitution.
 No one is harmed, or if harm occurs, it is negated by the informed consent of willing participants.
-It has been suggested that harm can take on various forms, but that since the harmed individual consented to participate in one of these acts, the attribution of victimization is nullified.
 A questionnaire was administered in which 944 respondents were asked to rate how much harm. if any, exists for participants engaging in four traditional victimless crimes.

-Abstract: Many people, industries and economies are being affected as a direct result of the growing problem of software piracy.
+Software Piracy is not a victimless crime - Abstract: People, industries and economies are being affected as a direct result of the growing problem of software piracy.
 Is software piracy a victimless crime?
 Who the victims of software piracy are and how they are affected by it.

 Holocaust: The Price of Victimless Crime Laws - Tim O'Donnell.

 American Holocaust provides a clear explanation of why victimless crime laws throughout the world are morally unjust because the laws violently uphold the ethnic, racial, moral and political opinions of the law-controlling majority.
 Victimless crime laws are used almost exclusively for morality control that is a politically correct way of describing religious persecution.
 The devastation that has been wrought by the victimless crime laws in the United States is detailed in American Holocaust.